David Justh

 • Biases related to participants, methodology, and, naturally, the lead researcher (myself)

 Impact: Ultimately, the effort revealed opportunities that speak to how the company can alleviate high SEO/SEM costs through factors related to personalization and the psychology behind how people search for information.
-Actionable recommendations were added to the roadmap and then global navigation.
-Prime examples include:
+Actionable recommendations were added to the roadmap and then global navigation, used by 35 million monthly users.
+At a high level, prime examples include:

 • Content funnels organized by geography